eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 Change color
 ^^^^^^^^^^^^
-A Dialog will open to choose a new color for the e and the points displayed.
+A Dialog will open to choose a new color for the e and the points displayed. |br|
 Also available with left click on the color of the serie in the *Legend*.

 Hide/Show serie
 ^^^^^^^^^^^^^^^
-Hide a serie if it is displayed, or it reveal it if it is hide.
+Hide a serie if it is displayed, or it reveal it if it is hide. |br|
 Also available with left click on the name of the serie in the *Legend*.